 Ramsey County Sheriff

-Bob Fletcher is a lifelong Ramsey County resident, coach, and volunteer.
-A husband, father of four, and graduate of North Saint Paul High School and Hamline University, he is the current Mayor of Vadnais Heights and a retired Saint Paul Police Commander.
+Sheriff Bob Fletcher is a lifelong Ramsey County resident, coach, and volunteer.
+A husband, father of four, and graduate of North Saint Paul High School and Hamline University, Bob has long history of public service, including serving as Mayor of Vadnais Heights and as a Saint Paul Police Commander.

-In the 1980s he served two-terms on the Saint Paul City Council and was elected four times to serve as Ramsey County Sheriff from 1994 to 2011.
+In the 1980s Bob also served two-terms on the Saint Paul City Council and was elected four times to serve as Ramsey County Sheriff from 1994 to 2011.

 On June 5, 2018, Bob announced his plans to return to law enforcement and run for Ramsey County Sheriff.
 On November 6, 2018, Bob was elected Sheriff and took office in January 2019.